falconcomputing/merlin-compiler/On-Prem/README.md

 ### Merlin Compiler Installation and Configuration
 #### 1. System Requirements
 * Linux 64-bit with at least 32GB of RAM with Docker CE version 1.13.1 or higher installed.
 For instructions on installing Docker please refer to https://docs.docker.com/install/.
-* To use Merlin Compiler with Xilinx FPGA development boards, Xilinx SDAccel Development Environment v2018.3 or v2019.1 is required.
-Please follow instructions in SDx Environments Release Notes, Installation, and Licensing Guide to obtain a license and install the software and its supported FPGA platforms
+* To use Merlin Compiler with Xilinx FPGA development boards, Xilinx SDAccel v2019.1 or Vitis v2019.2 is required.
+Please follow instructions in SDx/Vitis Installation and Licensing Guide to obtain a license and install the software and its supported FPGA platforms
 * To use Merlin Compiler with Intel FPGA development boards, Intel FPGA SDK for OpenCL v18.1 or v19.1 is required.
 Please follow instructions in Intel FPGA SDK for OpenCL Getting Started Guide to obtain a license and install the software and its supported FPGA platforms.
+* In addition to vendor tools, Merlin also requires the following:
+  - The default shell should be Bash.
+To switch to Bash,
+   $ `sudo ln -sf /bin/bash /bin/sh`
+  - Merlin requires GCC.
+To install GCC,
+   $ `sudo yum install gcc-c++`
+  - Merlin requires unzip.
+To install unzip,
+   $ `sudo yum install -y unzip`
+  -

 #### 2. Installing and Configuring Merlin Compiler
   Merlin Compiler is packaged as a tar gzip file.